aflavors/burger/README.md

 ### Questions

-Employee Tracker was created by [aflavors](https://github.com/aflavors).
+Eat Da Burger was created by [aflavors](https://github.com/aflavors).

 If you have any questions, please contact me at akeemflavors@gmail.com.